 Of course, some people who don’t share a bed may opt to sleep in the middle of the bed, meaning everything we have discussed is moot.
 What does sleeping in the middle of the bed mean?

-- More space to spread out, especially for tall people with longer limbs.
+- There’s more space to spread out, especially for tall people with longer limbs.

-- Potential for greater spinal alignment, especially when adopting the supine sleeping position on a firm mattress.
+- Potential for spinal alignment, especially when adopting the supine position on a firm mattress.

 - Reduced risk of falling out of bed when turning over in your sleep.